-If the registrant is taking 75% of a full time curriculum per semester, s/he will be billed for student health insurance unless s/he goes to www.universityhealthplans.com and waives the insurance.
+If the registrant is taking 75% of a full time curriculum per semester, they will be billed for student health insurance unless the student goes to www.universityhealthplans.com and waives the insurance.

 This Tuition Remission Course Application is not an admission or registration form.
 The Registrant must check with the appropriate admissions or registrar’s office for required approvals.

 Tuition remission covers tuition, student activity, studio, laboratory and computer usage fees.
 All other fees are the student’s responsibility.
 Effective Fall 2019 tuition remission will cover on-line fees.